Print

 INGREDIENT NOTES: Tomato passata is known as tomato puree in the USA – it’s very finely sieved tomatoes and can be found with the tinned tomatoes in your grocery store.
 It normally comes in either a jar or a carton.

-SUBSTITUTIONS: You could use paneer rather than halloumi if you like.
-Replace the spinach with another leafy green like kale or cavolo nero, and if you can’t find tomato passata, use a tin of crushed or whole plum tomatoes.
+SUBSTITUTIONS: You can use paneer instead of halloumi if you like.
+Replace the spinach with another leafy green like kale or cavolo nero, and if you can’t find tomato passata, use a can of crushed or whole plum tomatoes.

-STORAGE INSTRUCTIONS: Like any curry, this one is wonderful to make ahead of time as the flavours develop even more as they sit.
-It will last for 5 days, stored in a container in the fridge and you can easily reheat it either in the microwave or on the stovetop.
-Halloumi actually freezes well too, so you can freeze the curry for 3 months and then defrost it overnight in the fridge, on the counter, or heat it gently on the stovetop as it defrosts.
+STORAGE INSTRUCTIONS: Like any curry, this one is wonderful to make ahead of time as the flavous develop even more as they sit.
+It will last for 5 days, stored in a container in the fridge, and you can easily reheat it in the microwave or on the stovetop.
+Halloumi freezes well, too, so you can freeze the curry for 3 months and then defrost it overnight in the fridge, on the counter, or heat it gently on the stovetop as it defrosts.
 I like to freeze it in ziplock bags for easy storage.

 • Prep Time: 5